Ed-Mar/ed-m.dev/content/_index.md

 ---
 date: 2022-09-13T18:22:18-04:00
 ---
+>Q: What is this.?

+Answer:
-A collection of notes to myself and about what I learn or thought I learned while doing personal devlopment projects.
+A collection of developer notes pertaining usually to web development and adjacent fields.

-Most of these notes here are related to web delopment and ajecent feilds.
-The notes are products of my current understadning of that subject matter at the time of writting them.
+At minimum these are notes directed toward myself for future recollection.
+I am usually learning something so some notes may contain partial incorrect information.
+I do not claim to be an expert on anything and that any code here should not be used for production nor is best practice.